 Delta Dental is a registered trademark of the Delta Dental Plans association.
 If you receive services from a dentist that does not participate in either Delta Dental's Medicare Advantage PPO or Delta Dental's Medicare Advantage Premier network, you will be responsible for the full amount charged for those services and no payment will be made by Delta Dental.
-If you are enrolled in the PPO plan and receive services from a dentist that does not participate in either Delta Dental's Medicare Advantage PPO or Delta Dental's Medicare Advantage PPO or Delta Dental's Medicare in either network, you will be responsible for the difference between Delta Dental's payment to you and the amount charged by the Nonparticipating Dentist.
+If you are enrolled in the PPO plan and receive services from a dentist that does not participate in either Delta Dental's Medicare Advantage PPO or Delta Dental's Medicare Advantage Premier network, you will be responsible for the difference between Delta Dental's payment to you and the amount charged by the Nonparticipating Dentist.

-\For the Delta Dental Plan 100, you must use Delta's PPO network only.
+For the Delta Dental Plan 100, you must use Delta's PPO network only.